Touch (Amerie album): Recording

 Amerie began work on the album in early 2004.
 As with All I Have, the album was co-written and produced by mentor Harrison, who contributed seven (new) tracks to the record; additional productions came from Lil Jon, Bryce Wilson, Red Spyda, and Dre & Vidal.
 Unlike on her first album, Amerie co-wrote every track but one, "Come with Me", which Harrison wrote.
 She also assumed more creative control over the visual imagery accompanying the album, such as videos and artwork—"I feel like when you do a record, you have a vision in your mind and you want to carry it across—and it doesn't end with the studio", she has said.

 In 2004, when working on her second album, Amerie enlisted the services of Harrison, who had helped produce and write her first album.
 In May 2004, Harrison heard "Oh, Calcutta!" for the first time and began working on the beat accompanying the ten-second back-and-forth breakdown between Meters drummer Ziggy Modeliste and guitarist Leo Nocentelli.
 Harrison said he loved the work of the Meters, especially Modeliste, commenting, "Ziggy, he's crazy."
 He processed the way the breakdown could be "flipped", added a bongo drum, a cowbell, and a ride cymbal, and sent it to Amerie.
 According to Harrison, they wrote and finished the song in two to three hours.

 Amerie's manager, Len Nicholson, felt the song was "the single" to release.
 When executives at Amerie's label, Columbia/Sony Urban Music, heard "1 Thing", they felt that the song's choruses needed to be "bigger".
 They recommended that more music be added to the percussion-focused beat, but Harrison and Amerie replied that adding more to the beat would overpower the song.
 Harrison and Amerie returned to the studio several times to rework the track.
 Each time they submitted a new version to the label, Columbia told them that the song sounded unfinished, but was unable to specify what should be changed.
 The label continued to refuse to release "1 Thing"; in Amerie's words, "People just weren't getting it".

 Music and lyrics

 Touch is an R&B album, which musically differs from Amerie's neo-soul debut.
 Touch is built over "pulses with funky percussion, pumping sexy energy" and incorporates elements of go-go beats.
-Janet Tzou from Entertainment Weekly described the album's musical style as being "revitalizing R&B" that differs from other contemporary R&B artists.
+Janet Tzou from Entertainment Weekly described the album's musical style as being "revitalizing R&B" that differs from other contemporary R&B artists, such as Beyoncé and Alicia Keys.
 The album's production is characterised as having an "organic core" and "loose-limbed swagger", which relies heavily on sampled horn screams and weeping electric pianos with all the songs having a "glossy, processed sheen."

 The album's title track was produced by Lil Jon and is a dance and crunk&B track that experiments with Latin freestyle.